The Fifth Step

-The second the bum’s hand closed on Cara’s purse, Anna exploded.
+The instant the bum’s hand closed on Cara’s purse, Anna exploded.
 Her left hand closed on his wrist.
 Her right hand struck out like a cobra at his voice box.
 The effect was instantaneous.
-One of his hands went to his throat, but Anna used his other arm like a lever to slam his face on the pavement.
+One of his hands went to his throat, but Anna used his other arm as a lever to slam his face on the pavement.
 She wrenched his arm with a cacophony of snaps and cracks as she let loose a verbal scathing.

 “That’s what’s wrong with the world; animals like you being treated like human beings.
 You are shown kindness and you shit on it!
 You’re going to take something you want?
 What if I take what I want?”
 Anna snarled her question with a wrench that brought a whimper from the sobbing man.